sxjczzl/Homebrew-brew/docs/Acceptable-Casks.md

 ### Regional and Localized

-When an App exists in more than one language or has different regional editions,the [`language` stanza] should be used to switch between languages or regions(https://docs.brew.sh/Cask-Cookbook#stanza-language).
+When an App exists in more than one language or has different regional editions,the [`language` stanza](https://docs.brew.sh/Cask-Cookbook#stanza-language) should be used to switch between languages or regions.

 ### Trial and Freemium Versions